schwabdr/ParallelMNIST/README.md

 # ParallelMNIST
 A simple example of how to parallelize MNIST training using PyTorch.

-First create a new conda environment:
+First create a new conda environment, then install the following packages to your environment:

 <pre>
 conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch